yurkov94/polling-test/README.md

 Good luck!

 # Building
-We recommend using IntelliJ as it's what we use day to day.
+We recommend using IntelliJ as it's what we use day to day at the KRY office.
 In intelliJ, choose
 ```
 New -> New from existing sources -> Import project from external model -> Gradle